DLR-SC/prov-db-connector/README.md

-This python module provide a general interface to save [W3C-Prov](https://www.w3.org/TR/prov-overview/)-Documents into a database.
+This python module provides a general interface to save [W3C-Prov](https://www.w3.org/TR/prov-overview/)-Documents into a database.
 Currently we support the [Neo4j](https://neo4j.com/)-Graph database.

-# Installation
+## Installation

 **Not published yet**